-When Philip asked the King for Elizabeth’s hand, in 1946, the King agreed, but asked that any engagement be delayed until her 21st birthday the following year.
-On the occasion of the engagement, Philip presented a ring with a large, round cut center diamonds.
+When Philip asked the King for Elizabeth’s hand, in 1946, the King agreed but asked that any engagement be delayed until her 21st birthday the following year.
+On the occasion of the engagement, Philip presented a ring with a very large, round-cut center diamond.
 Smaller side diamonds complete the collection, all set in platinum.
 As is customary, the diamonds came from a tiara belonging to Philip’s mother.
 Unusually, Elizabeth still wears the ring every day.
 It is common for monarchs to change jewelry according to the formality of any event, but Elizabeth chooses not to remove the ring.

 The younger sister of Queen Elizabeth, Margaret was never required to observe the strict formalities of her sibling.
 As a result, she lived life and became enormously well-liked for it by the public.
-Said to smoke 60 cigarettes a day, and fond of a drink or two.
+Said to smoke 60 cigarettes a day, and also fond of a drink or two.
 Margaret married Anthony Armstrong-Jones – later Earl of Snowdon – in 1960.
-It was the first royal Wedding to be on TV, and drew an estimated worldwide audience of 300 million.
+It was the first Royal Wedding to be aired on TV and drew an estimated worldwide audience of 300 million.
 Sadly the marriage didn’t last, and the couple divorced in 1978.
 It was the first royal divorce since 1901.

-Margaret’s middle name was Rose, and her engagement ring resembles a rose bud as a result.
-3 Rubies had small diamonds alongside to mimic the flower.
+Margaret’s middle name was Rose, and her engagement ring resembles a rosebud as a result.
+Three rubies had small diamonds alongside to mimic the flower.
 The stones are in a platinum mount, atop a yellow gold band.

 Camilla, Duchess of Cornwall

 Camilla has been something of a divisive figure in the UK.
 Because of the great affection for Princess Diana, Prince Charles’ choice of consort after Diana’s death was controversial.
 It became an even bigger issue when it became clear that Charles and Camilla had been having an affair during Charles’ marriage to Diana.
-However, Camilla has proved herself to be a great asset to the Royal Family, and has succeeding in becoming very well liked by the public.
+However, Camilla has proved herself to be a great asset to the Royal Family, and has succeeded in becoming very well-liked by the public.

 The engagement ring given to Camilla by Charles belonged to his grandmother, the Queen Mother.
-It has a large emerald cut diamond, with baguette diamonds on each shoulder.
-The ring is classic art deco, in design, and is a style which is still very popular today.
+It has a large emerald-cut diamond, with baguette diamonds on each shoulder.
+The ring is classic art deco, in design, and is a style that is still very popular today.